andrew/ultimate-awesome/README.md

 - [React-Toolkit](https://github.com/drbarzaga/React-Toolkit) - A curated list of essential libraries and tools for frontend developers, with a focus on React.
 Ideal for developers looking to build robust, scalable, and high-performance applications 🚀.
 - [awesome-inferno](https://github.com/henesy/awesome-inferno) - A curated list of awesome Inferno documents, libraries, and software.
 - [awesome-talks](https://github.com/jeroenvdgulik/awesome-talks) - My mostly incomplete list of memorable talks that should probably be required material.
-- [awesome-korean-products-hacking](https://github.com/kaist-hacking/awesome-korean-products-hacking) - A collection of links related to Korean products hacking.
 - [podcasts](https://github.com/learn-anything/podcasts) - Awesome Podcasts.
 - [awesome-expat](https://github.com/marceloboeira/awesome-expat) - :earth_americas: A curated list of resources for expats.
 - [security-study-tutorial](https://github.com/mykings/security-study-tutorial) - Summary of online learning materials.